“You’re gonna WHAT??!”

 OK, ready?

-I was first introduced to spatchcocking (a verb?) last summer in these posts on ruhlman.com.
+I was first introduced to spatchcocking (a verb?) in these posts on ruhlman.com.
 Basically, you flatten poultry by removing the backbone and breastbone so that it can be grilled quickly and evenly.
 And when I read that Alton Brown had performed this feat on a panini press I knew the spatchcock would most definitely have to make an appearance on Panini Happy before long.

 Flattening the bird wasn’t too difficult – I think I did a decent job for my first time.
 The folks at Cookthink recently put together a really helpful step-by-step photo tutorial that made it rather easy.
 The tutorial is for a regular chicken but it’s the same steps for the game hens.
 Just littler.